 Writing emotional meaning can be very difficult because most writers are so focused on getting information down on the page.
 What it all means, how it makes the reader feel, how to get the most out of it…these are higher order concerns that sometimes don’t enter into a first draft.

 And they don’t necessarily have to.
 Sometimes we don’t know what our books are really about until we’ve written them.
 But that’s what revision is for!
-If you have no idea what “emotional meaning” even, well, means, read on.
+If you have no idea how to convey emotion in writing, read on.

 Writing Emotional Meaning for Character

-Writers often get caught up in putting character details down on the page.
+Writers often get caught up in putting character details down on the page instead of focusing on how to convey emotion in writing.
 Your character’s eye color, favorite food, quirky hobby.
 For some, this is the stuff of spreadsheets.
 The contents of the character’s room or locker or backpack are meant to tell the reader who they are.

-Instead, I am looking for how things matter to a character, instead of what matters to them.
 This is a pretty subtle difference.
 Keep in mind that your character has had a past, they have a present, and they are hoping for a future.
-Instead of just the facts about each of these, I want to know how your character is letting these things affect them.
+Instead of just the facts about each of these, I want to know how your character backstory is affecting them.

 For example, your character grew up in an abusive home.
 Instead of just detailing the abuse in flashback, surprise the reader.
 Maybe your character thinks of the treehouse where they escaped from everything.
 Or maybe they felt empowered in the midst of tragedy by making pancakes for their siblings before the mom got up and the day started on a bad note.